Bobii Frutii Singapore – Colourful Bubble Tea From Taiwan At The Clementi Mall

 Perhaps the pearls from Chen San Ding 陳三鼎青蛙鮮奶 and Jen Ju Dan 珍煮丹 in Taipei had set the standard too high, the brown sugar bobii in Extraordinary Bubble Milk Tea ($4.50) was actually well… ordinary.

-With local celebrity Nat Ho on board as Singapore Brand Ambassador and Creative Director, Bobii Frutii is set to open their next outlet with seating capacity in Suntec City Mall in March 2018.
+With local celebrity Nat Ho on board as Singapore Brand Ambassador and Creative Director, Bobii Frutii has also opened its next outlet at Suntec City Mall.

 Will pretty, Instagrammable layered bubble tea be the next trend in Singapore?
 Looks like there are many other bubble tea shops opening up.

 The Clementi Mall, 3155 Commonwealth Ave West, #04-K4, Singapore 129588